 Edinburgh-Glasgow push-pull 1972

-In early 1972, following numerous problems with the class 27A locos when running the intensive services, the DM & EE received a request to carry out monitoring of the eleven-year old locomotives.
-To achieve this Test Car 4 (the former Western Region Hawksworth coach) was especially modified with through-wiring for the control system and was brought up to Edinburgh.
-It was marshalled into a standard push-pull rake and we ran as a test train for a week in February 1972.
+To achieve this Test Car 4 (the former Western Region Dynamometer car converted from a Hawksworth 3rd corridor coach) was especially modified with through-wiring for the 27-way control system and was brought up to Edinburgh.
+It was marshalled into a standard push-pull rake and we ran as a test train for a couple of days on 11th and 12th January 1972.
 I remember that the boss chose to stay in Edinburgh in preference to Glasgow as that city had a fearsome reputation at the time.

 Test car 4 pictured in the EDU at Derby in 1982.
 The through control wiring can be seen on the RHS going over the roof.